kavingray/wp-ui/readme.txt

 == Upgrade Notice ==

+= 0.8.2 =
+Save the options & clear the browser & page( if any ) cache.
+Rest should be Automagic.

 = 0.8.1 =
 Please save the options manually.
 Mostly bugfixes relating to styles, dialogs, editor menus.